huggingface/blog/textgen-pipe-gaudi.md

 print(f"Response 2: {response['text']}")
 ```

-Note: The pipeline class has been validated for LangChain version 0.0.191 and may not work with other versions of the package.
+> The pipeline class has been validated for LangChain version 0.0.191 and may not work with other versions of the package.

 ## Conclusion

 In this blog, we presented a custom text-generation pipeline that accepts single as well as multiple prompts as input.
 This pipeline offers great flexibility in terms of model size as well as parameters affecting text-generation quality.
-Furthermore, it can also be used with LangChain classes.
+Furthermore, it is also very easy to use and to plug into your scripts and is compatible with LangChain.